NIKITA

 Biography

-“...There comes a time when a rising talent comes onto the scene so polished that there isn’t much to say other than to simply applaud it.”
+“There comes a time when a rising talent comes onto the scene so polished that there isn’t much to say other than to simply applaud it.”

 — Pianist Magazine

-“...excellent pianist as well as a wise and thoughtful musician.”
+“An excellent pianist as well as a wise and thoughtful musician.”

-— Grammophone
+— Gramophone